DoctorMcKay/node-steam-user/README.md

 Defaults to `false`.

-### promptSteamGuardCode

-A boolean which controls whether or not `SteamUser` will automatically prompt for Steam Guard codes when necessary from `stdin`.

-Defaults to `true`.

 ### machineIdType

 What kind of machine ID will SteamUser send to Steam when logging on?
 Should be a value from [`EMachineIDType`](https://github.com/DoctorMcKay/node-steam-user/blob/master/resources/EMachineIDType.js).